University Medal recipients

 The Rules of University Medals

-- University Medals shall be awarded to candidates who have qualified for a bachelor degree# with first class honours and normally shall have attained a Grade Point Average of no less than 4.5* in all but their first year of study**.
+- University Medals shall be awarded to candidates who have qualified for a bachelor degree# with first class honours and normally shall have attained a Grade Point Average of no less than 6.5*, with no fail, in all but their first year of study**.

 - University Medals normally will be distributed, subject to Rule 2, on the following basis:

 - The Executive of Academic Senate, acting on behalf of Academic Senate and the Teaching and Learning Committee shall report to Academic Senate the recipients of University Medals.
-The Executive is comprised of the Chair and Deputy Chair of Academic Senate, the Pro Vice-Chancellor (Teaching and Learning) and the Director, Student and Academic Services.
+The Executive is comprised of the Chair and Deputy Chair of Academic Senate, and the Pro Vice-Chancellor (Learning and Teaching).
+The Executive Director, Student Operations attends the meeting.